matomo-org/developer-documentation/docs/dimensions.md

 Dimensions provide the possibility to extend the tracker to easily record any custom data.
 Before recording any custom data you have to decide what kind of dimension you need:

 * A visit dimension let's you record any visitor related data.
 A typical dimension would be for example the name of the browser or the resolution of the device a visitor is using.
-* An action dimension let's you track additional data with each action.
+* An action dimension let's you track any action related data.
 For example a pageview, a download or an event.
-* A conversion dimension let's you record any additional information when a goal is converted.
+* A conversion dimension let's you persist any additional information when a goal is converted.

 ## Creating a new dimension